Somehow, it’s August already, but that’s OK because

 Mara Altman combines personal stories with scientific and psychological research to dissect why we all are so grossed out with our bodies — and how we can learn to see the beauty in all our perceived flaws.

+Click here to buy.
 ‘The Disordered Mind’ by Eric R. Kandel (August 28; Farrar, Straus and Giroux)

 The Disordered Mind: What Unusual Brains Tell Us about Ourselves.
 He uses the examples of diseases such as PTSD, autism, and depression, among others, to show what they’ve taught us.
 Given the dense subject matter, it helps to have an expert like Kandel as our guide.
 Click here to buy.
 ‘Elizabeth Warren’ by Antonia Felix (August 28; Sourcebooks)

 Elizabeth Warren: Her Fight.
 Her Work.
 Her Life.
 The biography takes readers through the Massachusetts senator’s life, from her working-class upbringing in Oklahoma to her successful career on Capitol Hill.
 Felix shows how Warren’s background has shaped her and motivated her ongoing fight for the middle class.
+Click here to buy.